MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Groups/Copy-MgGroupOnenoteSectionToSectionGroup.md

 ## SYNOPSIS
 For Copy operations, you follow an asynchronous calling pattern:  First call the Copy action, and then poll the operation endpoint for the result.

+> [!NOTE]
+> To view the beta release of this cmdlet, view [Copy-MgBetaGroupOnenoteSectionToSectionGroup](/powershell/module/Microsoft.Graph.Beta.Groups/Copy-MgBetaGroupOnenoteSectionToSectionGroup?view=graph-powershell-beta)

 ## SYNTAX

 ### CopyExpanded (Default)